Hyoinkim-robotics/Hyoinkim-robotics.github.io/_posts/2018-02-19-An-Integrated-Framework-for-Cooperative-Aerial-Manipulators-in-Unknown-Environments.md

 ---
-title: "An Integrated Framework for Cooperative Aerial Manipulators in Unknown Environments"
+title: "[RAL2018] An Integrated Framework for Cooperative Aerial Manipulators in Unknown Environments"
 categories:
  - Research
  - Journal